H. Funk II, PhD

 Industrial, and Manufacturing Engineering,

 where he teaches courses in human factors engineering, engineering ethics, and philosophy of technology.
-In addition to his OSU
+He is a member of Oregon State's Human-Centered Design Faculty.
+In addition to his current

 appointment, Dr. Funk worked as a faculty fellow and research